Polynomial and Parallelizable Preconditioning for Block Tridiagonal Positive Definite Matrices: Conclusion

 \section{Conclusion}

-In this study, we develop a family of $m$-step polynomial preconditioners tailored for symmetric positive definite block tridiagonal matrices.
+We develop a parametric family of $m$-step polynomial preconditioners tailored for symmetric positive definite block tridiagonal matrices.
 Building on the findings of~\cite{bu2024symmetric}, we extend the base case ($m=1$) to a general case of $m \in \mathbb{N}$, while preserving parallel efficiency.
-We also introduce the necessary and sufficient conditions, as well as a detailed analysis of the resulting eigenvalue distribution, for both \textit{both positive and negative} parametrized multi-splittings, which form the basis of our family of preconditioners.
-We further demonstrate the uniqueness of the optimal parameters for the family root in terms of achieving a clustered spectrum, minimizing conjugate gradient (CG) iteration counts, and optimizing storage requirements.
-Numerical experiments substantiate all these theoretical claims showing as much as $76\%$ reduction in condition number and $46\%$ reduction in resulting PCG iterations for OCPs.
+We provide necessary and sufficient conditions for positive definiteness of the preconditioner, qualifying its usage for PCG, and demonstrate a unique set of optimal parameters and polynomial coefficients that achieve the most clustered spectrum, the fewest distinct eigenvalues, and the best resulting PCG performance.

-In future work, we aim to develop extensions to our approaches that further reduce the PCG iteration number, by parametrizing the polynomial~\eqref{eq:Mabinv} with proper coefficients~\cite{saad1985practical}.
-We also aim to leverage the proposed preconditioner to improve upon existing parallel (S)QP solvers to solve OCPs more efficiently.
-Finally, we plan to apply our preconditioner to other scientific domains (e.g. solving PDE) where symmetric positive definite block tridiagonal matrices are prevalent.
+In future work, we aim to further reduce PCG iterations by parametrizing~\eqref{eq:Mminv-polynomial-coefficients} properly rather than grid search.
+We will conduct numerical comparison of PCG against direct factorization to validate the theoretical claim~\eqref{eq:complexity-comparison}.
+We also aim to leverage the proposed preconditioner to both improve upon existing parallel (S)QP solvers for OCPs~\cite{adabag2024mpcgpu} and for applications in other scientific domains (e.g. solving PDE).